PavriLab/hicer-nf/README.md

   * A generic configuration profile to be used with [Singularity](http://singularity.lbl.gov/)
   * Pulls software from DockerHub: [`zuberlab/hicer-nf`](http://hub.docker.com/r/zuberlab/hicer-nf/)

-#### `--samples`
+#### `--input`

 You will need to create a design file with information about the samples in your experiment before running the pipeline.
 Use this parameter to specify its location.
 It has to be a tab-separated file with 3 columns, and a header row as shown in the examples below.
+Specified input samples will be grouped by samplename and analyzed as a whole (i.e. fastq files will be concatenated)

 ```bash
 --samples '[path to samples file]'